 The Employer agrees to provide and each employee shall participate in a Group Life Insurance Plan which provides a benefit equal to two-hundred (200) percent of annual earnings.
-The Employer will pay one hundred (100) percent of the premium cost effective January 1, 2001.
+The Employer will pay one hundred (100) percent of the premium cost effective d.
+Joint Benefits benefit coverage specified in this Article (note: - districts without AD&D would not include reference to that benefit) as soon as the trust is able to take on that responsibility.

+January 1, 2001.
 An employee without dependents may elect either a flat \$5,000 of coverage or the above outlined two-hundred (200) percent.